Accounting Papers at Tauranga (2020)

-To complete Accounting as a single major for the BBA or BMS(Hons), students must gain 135 points from papers listed for Accounting, including 105 points above 100 level, and 60 points above 200 level.
-Students must complete ACCTN101, ACCTN102, ACCTN202, ACCTN203, ACCTN204 or ACCTN304, ACCTN301 and ACCTN308, and 30 points from ACCTN302, ACCTN303, ACCTN305, ACCTN306, ACCTN309 or MNMGT301.
+To complete Accounting as a single major for the BBus or BMS(Hons), students must gain 135 points from papers listed for Accounting, including 105 points above 100 level, and 60 points above 200 level.
+Students must complete ACCTN101, ACCTN102, ACCTN202, ACCTN203, ACCTN204, ACCTN301, ACCTN308, and 30 points from ACCTN302, ACCTN303, ACCTN305, ACCTN306, ACCTN309 or MNMGT301.
 BBus and BMS(Hons) students may count one of WSAFE396 or WSAFE399 in place of 15 points from the 30 point option list.

-To complete Accounting as part of a double major for the BBA, BMS(Hons) or other undergraduate degree, students must gain 120 points from papers listed for Accounting, including 90 points above 100 level, and 45 points above 200 level.
-Students must complete ACCTN101, ACCTN102, ACCTN202, ACCTN203, ACCTN204 or ACCTN304, ACCTN301 and ACCTN308, and 15 points from ACCTN302, ACCTN303, ACCTN305, ACCTN306, and ACCTN309.
+To complete Accounting as part of a double major for the BBus, BMS(Hons) or other undergraduate degree, students must gain 120 points from papers listed for Accounting, including 90 points above 100 level, and 45 points above 200 level.
+Students must complete ACCTN101, ACCTN102, ACCTN202, ACCTN203, ACCTN204, ACCTN301, ACCTN308, and 15 points from ACCTN302, ACCTN303, ACCTN305, ACCTN306, ACCTN309 or MNMGT301.

-To complete a minor in Accounting, students must complete 60 points from the papers listed for the Accounting major, including at least 30 points above 100 level, and including ACCTN101.
+To complete a minor in Accounting, students must complete 60 points from the papers listed for the Accounting major, including at least 30 points above 100 level.
+Students must complete ACCTN101.

-Note: Students meeting the academic requirements for CA are required to include MNMGT301 and the remaining papers from ACCTN302, ACCTN304, ACCTN305, ACCTN307 and ACCTN308 not already taken for the major.
+Note: Students meeting the academic requirements for CA are required to complete MNMGT301 and the remaining papers from ACCTN302, ACCTN303, ACCTN305, ACCTN306 and ACCTN309 not already taken for the major.
 Students are encouraged to contact the Waikato Management School for programme advice.

 On this page